INDIVIDUAL HERBS

 Mai Men Dong

-Diarrhea with Spleen Deficiency
+Diarrhea with Spleen Deficiency.

-Diarrhea accompanied by Exterior conditions
+Diarrhea accompanied by Exterior conditions.

-Hoarse voice and dry mouth
+Hoarse voice and dry mouth.

 1. This is considered the primary herb for Opening Orifices (usually used in combination with Rx.
-Polygalae Tenuifoliae Yuan Zhi).
+Polygalae Yuan Zhi).

 2. The ability of this herb to open Orifices is secondary, however, to its aromatic action of vaporizing Phlegm.